AvePoint/cloud-api/docs/docs/services-and-features/elements/index.md

 ## Comprehensive Partner Operations

 Leverage our APIs to streamline partner-related workflows, enhance operational efficiency, and improve collaboration.
-Automate processes, manage partner permissions, and integrate seamlessly with existing systems to deliver exceptional service and value.
+Automate processes, manage customers, and integrate seamlessly with existing systems to deliver exceptional service and value.

 ## Secure and Scalable